Monday, 31 August 2015

 METHOD :

-Ask your fish seller to cut the fish head into four pieces, later after frying we will break it further.
+Ask your fish seller to cut the fish head into four pieces, later after frying we will break them further.
 Wash them thoroughly.
 Rub with some salt.
 Keep aside for an hour, then wash thoroughly few times!
 This helps remove the raw smell from the fish head!
 Again marinate the fish pieces with salt & turmeric!

 Soak the rice for 1/2 an hour.
 Heat the the oil in a wok.
 Add some salt and turmeric powder to the potato pieces and fry lightly.
 Take out and keep aside.